 If you do choose to buy a puppy, make sure you do your research thoroughly, choose a breed that’s suitable for your family, and avoid unexpected bills by getting doggy insurance.

 Plus, dogs are not known as ‘man’s best friend’ for nothing.
 Canines are highly valued not just for easing social interactions, but also for the companionship they offer to their owners.

 The Swedish study we mentioned earlier also found that dog owners live longer as a result of the “non-human form of social support” that canines can offer.

 Whether it’s lending a furry listening ear to an adolescent’s school worries, cuddling up to an elderly person on a sofa, or providing a stressed parent with some daily fresh air, dogs stay loyal to those who society sometimes ignores.

 They might even be the only living thing that does, sticking uncomplainingly to their owners’ sides through thick or thin.

 Their reward?
 Just your company, food, a comfy bed, and more walks.
-Dogs really are quite simple and wonderful creatures, so make sure you repay their devotion by getting suitable dog insurance today.
+Dogs really are quite simple and wonderful creatures, so make sure you repay their devotion by getting a suitable dog insurance policy today.

 So you’re ready to commit to a programme of regular walks and constant snuggles?
 It’s important to do thorough research to find the right dog for you.